W0812232/JacksonsBookStore/JacksonsBookStore/README.txt

 Adding to UnitOfWork
 the implemented IUnitOfWork has an error in UnitOfWork got error becasue  I had 'ICoverTypeRepository CoverTypeRepository' where CoverTypeRepository should have been just CoverType

+1030
+now need to creat migration
+TimeStamp: 20231121153320_AddCoverTypeToDb
+Update Database
+work on crud for CoverType
+navbar